The Great Stupa at Sanchi

 The two pillars on each gateway support three crossbeams.
 The images on these pillars and crossbeams give us great insight into ancient beliefs and customs.
 They also indicate Buddhism’s readiness to incorporate indigenous, local beliefs into the Buddhist practice.
 Several gateways, for example, are adorned with female fertility spirits (yakshis) who bring auspiciousness to the site.
 A similar figure of a yakshi from a railing pillar can be found in the Indian galleries at the Asian Art Museum.

-Audio by Assistant Curator of Himalayan Art, Jeffrey Durham
+Audio by Associate Curator of Himalayan Art, Jeffrey Durham